-4. The Model 400 does not recognize any alarm. a) Zones for alarm are disabled.
+4. The Model 800 does not recognize any alarm. a) Zones for alarm are disabled.
 Enable the zones for alarm.
 Refer to Chapter 5, Section 5.2. b) Programmed Recognition Time is too long.
 Reprogram Recognition Time.
 Set the Recognition Time to the minimum required for a monitored condition to become a valid alarm.
-If possible, test the condition by delib- erately creating an alert condition.
-Refer to Chapter 5, Section 5.3.
-5. The batteries drain prematurely.
-The unit's AC transformer is unplugged or for some other reason, full AC power is not available to the unit. is unplugged or for some other reason, full AC power is not available to The batteries will take over powering the unit when the AC transformer is unplugged from the 120 VAC outlet.
+If possible, test the condition by deliberately creating an alert condition.
+Refer to Chapter 5, Section 5.3. ý.
+The batteries drain prematurely.
+The unit's AC transformer is unplugged or for some other reason, full AC power is not available to the unit.
+The batteries will take over powering the unit when the AC transformer is unplugged from the 120 VAC outlet.
 When storing the unit, be sure to remove the batteries.
 Refer to Chapter 2, Section 2.4.
 Be sure to use alkaline batteries-do not use rechargeable batteries.